OutSystems/docs-product/src/setup-maintain/setup/system-requirements.md

 #### Required Software

 * To perform client-side debugging in Service Studio using a desktop browser:
     Google Chrome version 54 or later.

 * To perform client-side debugging on an Android mobile device:
     Android device drivers, if the device is not recognized automatically.

-* To perform client-side debugging on an iOS mobile device:
-    iTunes 12.1.3 or later.
+* To perform client-side debugging on an iOS mobile device: iTunes 12.1.3 or later.

-#### Network

-You need an internet connection to install Service Studio with a minimum speed of 1 Mbps for both downloading and uploading.
-You need an internet connection even when installing Service Studio on a virtual machine.

 ### Integration Studio